HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

     - [Scenario1Immunization2]
     - [Scenario1Location]

+1. Scenario 2: A patient receives two doses of the Pfizer-BioNTech COVID-19 vaccine.
+The first dose was administered on January 1, 2021, and the second dose on January 29, 2021.

+    Example resources:

+    - [Scenario2Bundle]
+    - [Scenario2Patient]
+    - [Scenario2Immunization1]
+    - [Scenario2Immunization2]
+    - [Scenario2Location]

 1. Miscellaneous examples:

     1. [ExampleImmunizationNoCVX]\: Immunization resource showing how to record a vaccine without a published CVX code.